 Assessing these propositions obviously requires much finer (and more reliable) data than scholars typically invoke.
-Moreover, data-collection efforts must be attentive to critiques we offered above, especially to the need to emphasize retention mechanisms and the terms of office.
+Moreover, data-collection efforts must be attentive to critiques we offer above, especially to the need to emphasize retention mechanisms and the terms of office.

-3.3.1 Developing a Measure to Assess Empirically the Standard Story

-It is with these points in mind that we approach the task of testing the standard story's core propositions.
-The most important part of that task, of course, entails developing a measure of opportunity costs-one that incorporates the two dimensions of retention and the length of tenure.
-Let us begin with retention, and note that previous efforts have attempted to place selection systems on an ordinal scale tapping judicial independence (accountability) (see, e.g., Sheldon and Lovrich 1991).
-Typically such scales moves from partisan elections [highest accountability] to judicial appointment by the governor [lowest accountability] (e.g., Champagne and Haydel 1993).
+3.3.1 Developing a Measure to Assess Empirically the Standard Story an ordinal scale tapping judicial independence (accountability) (see, e.g., Sheldon and Lovrich 1991).
+Typically such scales move from partisan elections [highest accountability] to judicial appointment by the governor [lowest accountability] (e.g., Champagne and Haydel 1993).
 We prefer, first, to reconceptualize the underlying scale as one of opportunity costs, that is, the costs that judges will incur if they always act sincerely (see note 5) and, second, to focus on retention, rather than selection.15